Summer of the Seventeenth Doll (1959 film)

-Summer of the Seventeenth Doll is a 1959 Australian-British film directed by Leslie Norman and is based on the Ray Lawler play Summer of the Seventeenth Doll.
-In the United States the film was released under the title Season of Passion.
+Summer of the Seventeenth Doll (U.S. title: Season of Passion) is a 1959 Australian-British film directed by Leslie Norman and starring Ernest Borgnine, Anne Baxter, John Mills and Angela Lansbury.
+It was written by John Dighton based on the 1955 Ray Lawler play Summer of the Seventeenth Doll.
+It has been called "one of the most frustrating movies ever made in Australia" because "it had terrific source material, the backing of a Hollywood studio, a decent group of filmmakers" but the result was critically and commercially underwhelming.

 Plot

 Queensland sugarcane cutters Roo and Barney spend the off season in Sydney each year, seeing their girlfriends.
 For sixteen years Roo has spent the summer with barmaid Olive, bringing her a kewpie doll, while Barney romances Nancy.
 In the seventeenth year, Barney arrives to find that Nancy has married; however Olive has arranged a replacement, manicurist Pearl.
 Roo has had a bad season, losing his place as head of the cane cutting team to a younger man, Dowd.

 Barney tries to smooth things over between Roo and Dowd, who falls for Bubba, a girl who has grown up with the cane cutters.
 Barney leaves to work with Dowd.
 We learn that Dowd has proposed to Bubba, and she now intends to go with him to Queensland.
 Roo proposes to Olive, who is devastated by this, refusing his proposal and demanding that Roo return their lives to the way they were.
 Roo leaves, and we see him next saying farewell to Barney and the other cane cutters, along with Bubba, as they board the train for Queensland.
 Roo then returns to the bar where Olive is working, and the pair are shown laughing together as Roo drinks his beer.